 Ireland's Life Sciences sector has grown from very humble beginnings in the 1960s to reach global significance.
 Collaborative clusters in Pharmaceutical, Biotechnology, Medical Devices and Diagnostics have been a key element behind the remarkable growth of a sector that now employs close to 50,000 people.

-Ireland is the eighth largest producer of pharmaceuticals in the world and is home to nine of the top ten pharmaceutical companies.
+Ireland is the seventh largest producer of pharmaceuticals in the world and is home to nine of the top ten pharmaceutical companies.

 Ireland's internationally trading financial services industry, employing approximately 25,000 is centred on the Irish Financial Services Centre in Central Dublin.
 From 1989 when there was just one fund registered, the cluster has mushroomed to some 450 internationally and Irish owned cross border financial services businesses, operating in over 1,000 corporate entities.
 In addition, indirect IFSC employment stands at over 6,000 in professional services, and markets infrastructure (service provider) companies.